ddrohan/android-101-labs/session1/lab/md/step02.md

 Press "Next" and then give the project a name: 'HelloWorld'

-It's recommended you change the default package name also, (but you can leave it as it is this time) and accept the rest of the defaults, on the remaining screens.
+It's recommended you change the default package name also, (as in the screenshot) and accept the rest of the defaults, on the remaining screens.

 ![](../img/08.png)